Bulduper/BluetoothSpeaker/README.md

 - still not completely airtight
 - use of hotglue to seal the connectors
 - sound quality is just ok
-- there is some resonance at high tones, mainly caused by loose top cover
+- there is some resonance at high tones, mainly caused by loose top cover and wires inside the case
 - audible noise when no music played

 ## Summary
-This project let me explore so many branches of engineering - starting from 3d modeling, through batteries and charging management, ending up with pcb design and manufacturing.
+This project has let me explore so many branches of engineering - starting from 3d modeling, through batteries and charging management, ending up with pcb design and manufacturing.
 I spent quite a lot of time solving minor problems with the 3d model and tweaking the code and values for LEDs.
 I got to the point where I still see so much room for improvement, but I'm happy with the result already.
 I will potentially keep on developing this project when I notice any interest from the community.

 I hope I won't get kicked from github for this blog-ish entry ;)